hozend/hozend/README.md

 ======

-Trying to recreate rubberhose for the 21st century.
-Original README.md is below (to Be updated)
+# Trying to recreate rubberhose for the 21st century.
+Original README.md is below (to Be updated)\

+# Removed e-mails (iq.org + rubberhose.org) due to them being dead.

 Original (circa 2000)